-You also are in the dark, conceived and born under the Law, and you cannot see the Kingdom of God — you cannot perceive or recognize it — except that you are born again, enlightened by the washing of water with the Word and Spirit of God in Holy Baptism.
-Otherwise, you would still have the same problem that Nicodemus did on the night when he first came to Jesus.
+You are likewise in the dark, conceived and born under the Law, and you cannot see the Kingdom of God — you cannot perceive or recognize it — except as you are born again, enlightened by the washing of water with the Word and Spirit of God in Holy Baptism.
+Otherwise, you would still have the same problem that Nicodemus did on that night when he first came to Jesus.

 By your own natural reason and strength, you think you know what God is like, but you are wrong.
 You imagine that God must be like you; that He must think like you, and act like you, and deal with you in the way that you would deal with your neighbor.
-Not so.
-You suppose that you know what “spirituality” is, and what it ought to look like, but really you don’t have a clue.
+But that is not so.
+You believe that you know what “spirituality” is, and what it should look like, but you really don’t have a clue.

-You cannot recognize God when you see Him, and you would never have been able to find your own way to Him.
-You could never have ascended into heaven by any way or means of your own (though in your sin you presumptuously make the attempt).
+You cannot recognize God when you see Him, and you would never have been able to find your way to get to Him.
+You could never have climbed your way into heaven by any strength or skill of yours, although in your sin you presumptuously make the attempt.
 But Christ the Lord, your God, has descended from heaven to you, in order to raise you up with Himself in His Ascension.

-By your first birth (of flesh and blood), you have inherited your parents’ sin and death, which blind you to all that pertains to God.
-It is only by the new birth of the Spirit (by Holy Baptism) that you have entered the Kingdom of God — through the Cross & Resurrection of Christ Jesus.
+By your conception and birth of flesh and blood, you have inherited your parents’ sin and death, which blind you to everything pertaining to God.
+It is only by the new birth of water and the Spirit that you have entered the Kingdom of God — through the Cross & Resurrection of Christ Jesus.
 Through Him, the promised Seed of Abraham, you have become a child of Abraham by faith.

-All of this is the gracious good work of God for you, His gift.
-And yet, you could not recognize it, nor even receive it, by your own perception or insight — not by any ingenuity or understanding of yours.
-It becomes all the more impossible for you (as for Nicodemus) to see or understand when it comes down to the Sign that Jesus performs in the Hour of His Glory: in His Crucifixion.
-There He glorifies the Father’s Name, but He surely does not look like a teacher sent from God upon the Cross; far less does He there appear to be God Himself, manifested in the flesh; yet, so He is.
+All of this is the gracious good work of God, His gift to you.
+And yet, you could not recognize it, nor even receive it, by your own perception or insight — not by any ingenuity or understanding of your own.
+It is all the more impossible for you, as it was for Nicodemus, to perceive rightly or to understand the Sign that Jesus performs in the Hour of His Glory on the Cross.
+That is where He glorifies the Father’s Name, but He surely does not look like a teacher sent from God upon the Cross; far less does He there appear to be God Himself, manifested in the flesh; yet, so He is.

 Indeed, it is by His Cross and Crucifixion, first of all, that He is lifted up for you, in order to atone for your sins, to call you to Himself, and to bring you with Himself back to the Father in heaven.

-There is no Resurrection or Ascension for you, except by the Cross of Christ.
+There is no Resurrection or Ascension for you, except by the way of the Cross of Christ.
 For it is only by His Cross and Passion that you are reconciled to God and able to live in peace with Him.

-Look to Christ, therefore, hung upon the Cross for your life and salvation.
-For all who look to Him in faith, all who believe and are baptized into Him, shall not perish but have everlasting life.
+Look to Christ, therefore, as He is hung upon the Cross for your life and salvation.
+All who look to Him in faith, all who believe and are baptized into Him, shall not perish but have everlasting life.
 Look to Him, and live.
 He has not come to judge you or condemn you, but to save you.

-None of this is within your own natural grasp.
-You could not see it, nor comprehend any of it, much less believe it.
-Nor can you even now by any will or wisdom of your own heart or mind.
+Faith and life in Christ are not within your natural grasp.
+You could not see or comprehend Him, much less believe in Him, nor could you ever do so by any will or wisdom of your heart or mind.

-But the Holy Spirit calls you by the Gospel, enlightens you with His gifts, sanctifies and keeps you in the true faith, unto the life everlasting.
+But the Holy Spirit calls you by the Gospel, enlightens you with His gifts, sanctifies and keeps you in the one true faith, unto the life everlasting.
 That is the essential key to everything, by which you enter the Kingdom of God through Christ Jesus, the incarnate Son.
-The Spirit reveals Him.
+The Spirit reveals Him to you.

-It is the Holy Spirit, by the Ministry of the Gospel, who fixes your eyes on Jesus, the Author and Perfecter of faith.
-Because He loves you, He lays Christ upon your heart with the Gospel — the forgiveness of sins — and He lays you upon the bosom of the Father in and with Christ Jesus.
+It is the Holy Spirit who, by the Ministry of the Gospel, fixes your eyes on Jesus, the Author and Perfecter of faith.
+Because He loves you, He lays Christ upon your heart with the Gospel, the forgiveness of your sins; and He lays you upon the bosom of the Father in and with Christ Jesus.

-So has He also given you the new birth of Holy Baptism.
+So has the Holy Spirit also given you the new birth of Holy Baptism.

 You cannot see the Spirit with your eyes, nor can you predetermine His comings and goings.
 Do not even try.
 But you do hear His Voice, because He calls you by the Gospel out of darkness into light, out of the nighttime of your sin and death and unbelief, into the Day of the Lord.